milandahal213/WednesdayTest/Readme.md

 # Try this

-## 1 -  Working on the same file (All class activity)
+Select one person from your team to create a clone this repository.
+Add everyone from your team to the cloned repo.

-Clone this repository.
+## 1 -  Working on the same file

 Edit the Readme file with your name and part of the dog you will be working on.
 You are allowed to enter your name only.